Content

 Here’s what to keep in mind about this natural ingredient:

 There’s very little evidence that sunflower oil actually improves hair growth.
-While it contains linoleic acid and vitamin E — which are both somewhat linked to hair growth — there’s little evidence that sunflower oil itself boosts hair growth.
+While it contains linoleic acid and vitamin E — both of which are somewhat linked to hair growth — there’s little evidence that sunflower oil itself boosts hair growth.

 There are better options available for hair growth.
 If hair growth is your goal, try evidence-backed hair loss treatments like finasteride and minoxidil.
 Medicated shampoos and conditioners can also help.

-To determine what’s best for your hair health, it’s never a bad idea to speak with a healthcare professional.
+To figure out what’s best for your hair health, it’s never a bad idea to speak with a healthcare professional.
 They can help determine the cause of your hair loss and find an appropriate treatment plan.

 Set up an online consultation for hair loss through our telehealth platform.
 There, you can talk to a licensed provider and access treatments.